H-1B Visas: Specialized Professionals

 - A copy of any written contract between the employer and the petitioner or, lacking that, a summary of the employment terms being offered.

 If the worker is terminated before the H-1B visa expires, the employer must provide return transportation of the worker to his or her last place of residence outside the U.S.

-H-1B is approved for an initial period of up to three years, but it can be extended beyond that.
+H-1B visas are approved for an initial period of up to three years, however, work visas can be extended beyond that.
 Generally, the maximum term of an H-1B visa, including extensions, is six years, but there are exceptions in certain cases.

 H-1B Visa Portability